jakonbek/movietrailerwebsite/README.md

 # Movie Trailer Website
 This website written in Python programming language and it  displays movies that has been named **The Best Movies of 2017** by New York Times newspaper.
-Webiste stores a list of the movies, including box art imagery and a movie trailer URL and it allows visitors to browse The Best Movies of 2017 movies , watch the trailers, see ratings of the movie and storyline of the movie.
+Webiste stores a list of the movies, including box art imagery and a movie trailer URL and it allows visitors to browse movies , watch the trailers, see ratings of the movie and storyline of the movie.
 This project is  part of the Full Stack Web Developer Nanodeegree Programm at Udacity.

 ## Getting Started
 * To get started, fork this  [repository]("https://github.com/jakonbek/udacity-movietrailerwebsite") to GitHub